krisfromhbk/auto-backend-trainee-assignment/README.md

    docker-compose up
    ```
 ## API reference
 Service container exposes its API on 9000 port.
-It can be changed with environment variable `PORT` specified in [docker-compose.yaml](deployments/docker-compose.yml)
+It can be changed with environment variable `PORT` specified in [docker-compose.yaml](deployments/docker-compose.yml) manually.

 ### Create short url